sccn/clean_rawdata/README.md

 v2.4 - fixing issue with running function in parallel for Matlab 2020a

 v2.5 - move asr_calibrate out of the private folder so it can be used directly

+v2.6 - allowing to exclude channels and a variety of small bug fixes